 The MQF degree can be finished in one to two years.
 Many students prefer the 2-year period to explore internship opportunities or ELPs with high-profile industry partners.

-Modern methods of computational statistics and their application to bot practical problems and research.
-S-Plus and SAS programming with emphasis on S-Plus.
+Modern methods of computational statistics and their application to both practical problems and research.
+S-Plus and SAS programming with an emphasis on S-Plus.
 S-Plus objects and functions, and SAS procedures.
 Topics include data management and graphics, Monte Carlo and simulation, bootstrapping, numerical optimization in statistics, linear and generalized linear models, nonparametric regression, time series analysis.

 BUFN610: Financial Management

 Focuses on the valuation of the real assets of firms as well as the valuation of stocks and bonds, the primary financial assets in an economy.
 While details vary, the conceptual foundations of valuation boil down to three themes: time value of money, no-arbitrage, and systematic risk.